 Clarissa Serafim (BR) develops costumes for the performances and contributes sewing dialogues between fashion and art.

 The core aims of the performatic part of this project emerges on the concept choreo-graphy, from the original Greek: khoros (chorus).
 Khoreia (dancing in unison) happens when nature, architecture, ambience, music elaborations and graphic elements appearing on the surface of the paper come together.

-The context of this project is related to recent disasters occurred in Portugal during the dry season, (2017) when large forest areas were completely burned, including houses and entire villages.
-The dantesque landscape which rests after a fire is the scenario where the three artists working in this performance live.
-This background stimulates artistic choices reflecting on what can be time under the aegis of nature.
+The context in which this project started is the disasters occurred in Portugal during the dry season, (2017) when large forest areas were completely burned, including houses and entire villages.
+The dantesque landscape which rests after a fire is the scenario where the three artists working in this performance took inspiration.
+This context stimulates artistic choices reflecting on what can be time under the aegis of nature.

 Time is usually measured by light and is intrinsic related to the earth movements: rotation and revolution.
 This means that usually society take as reference a movement expressed by an outsider corpus.
 The sun was chosen as the referential, as it is a body located outside everything, even from earth.
 It is outside but it is present all the time changing life on earth.
 What one should consider is that time cannot be measured because it cannot be divided.
 Of course society has to stablish parameters to organize life, but we all acknowledge that time exceeds the measurements of a clock.